typpo/quickchart/README.md

 ## Configuring your chart

+**See [full QuickChart documentation](https://quickchart.io/documentation) for more information and examples.**

 The chart configuration object is based on the popular Chart.js API.
-Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart.io](https://quickchart.io/) for more examples.
+Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart documentation](https://quickchart.io/documentation#parameters) for API options.

-QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more.
-See [full QuickChart documentation](https://quickchart.io/#chart-types) for examples.
+QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more: chartjs-plugin-datalabels, chartjs-plugin-annotation, and chartjs-plugin-piechart-outlabels.

 ## QR Codes